uu-pes/zephyr_blinky_example/Readme.md

 - src/main.c
 - prj.conf

 In the CMakeLists.txt file we instruct the build system on how to construct our application.
-It is similar to what you have already seen during when building applications with the Pico C/C++ SDK.
+It is similar to what you have already seen when building applications with the Pico C/C++ SDK.

 In prj.conf we can define different configuration variables, which determine which parts of the Zephyr operating system will be available to us.